NREL/Open-Source-Ambient-Signal-Based-Inertia-Monitoring-Tool-for-Power-systems/README.md

 **Disclaimer**:
     This Opensource inertia estimation tool is developed based on ambient data from simulations of simplified WECC 240-bus system.
     Application to  real-world power system data requires further modifications and calibrations based on the grid and operating conditions.
     This software is released under the NREL software record: **SWR-25-59**.
-You may freely use, modify, and distribute this software in accordance with the terms of the license.

 **NOTICE**:
+    Copyright © 2025 Alliance for Sustainable Energy, LLC

+    Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+    1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+    2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+    3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

-    Copyright © 2025 Alliance for Sustainable Energy, LLC These data were produced by the Alliance for Sustainable Energy, LLC (Contractor) under Contract No. DE-AC36-08GO28308 with the U.S. Department of Energy (DOE).
+    These data were produced by the Alliance for Sustainable Energy, LLC (Contractor) under Contract No. DE-AC36-08GO28308 with the U.S. Department of Energy (DOE).
     During the period of commercialization or such other time period specified by the DOE, the Government is granted for itself